elenabebrish/FINAL-PROJECT/README.md

 5. When the word is guessed, the Player is invited to play one more time: “Hey, let’s play again? y/n”
 •	y - game goes back to starting point and asks first question
 •	n - game exits
 3. If the Player chooses the 2nd action (adding new topic) or the 3rd action (adding new word for the existing topic), he is invited to add new topic and words for it.
 If it is done successfully, there will be a message: “New topic was added”, “New word was added”.
-If no, the message will be: “Something went wrong”.
+If no, the message will be: “Ooops...Something went wrong”.
 4. If the Player chooses the 4th action (to see score board), then the results of the previous games (ID, username, score, number of tries) will be displayed.
 5. Choosing the 5th action, the game will stop for the Player.